xmppo/node-xmpp-bosh/whats_changed.md

 * Configuration variable *max_xmpp_buffer_size* changed to *max_xmpp_stanza_size*.

-* Bug-fixes to the websockets implementation - many thanks to @astro for finding these
+* Bug-fixes to the websockets implementation - many thanks to @astro for finding these.

 * Most DOM (ltx) parser references replaced with SAX (node-expat) parser references.
 This should make things faster in general.

+* Logging uses log4js instead of "logging invented here".

 ### v0.3.0